-Applicants must demonstrate by reference to specific achievements that they possess the qualities, skills and knowledge required for the role of Higher Executive Officer as identified by the Public Appointments Service (PAS) capability framework.
+In addition, applicants should have all the capabilities that are required at Principal Officer level.
+In particular, applicants must demonstrate by reference to specific achievements that they possess the qualities, skills and knowledge required for the role of Principal Officer (in the context of this particular and specific Principal Officer level post) as identified by the publicjobs capability framework.